-Janice and I are so happy we have girls who love to craft.
-Family Day is coming soon here in Canada, and we are excited to share a special photo craft idea for you to make with your children.
+Janice and I are so happy we have girls who love to craft and love to have their photos taken.
+If you have kids who love crafting, this beautiful DIY photo frame is the perfect family day activity.
+We made these collage photo frames with our girls, and we are excited to share this special photo craft idea for you to make with your children.
+This post is sponsored by HP Canada, so extra thanks for reading and sharing.

 Spending time with your kids making crafts and doing DIY projects is such a wonderful way to bond, create memories, and teach your children valuable skills.